 Concept: Datasets in DSS¶

-A dataset in DSS can be any piece of data in a tabular format.
-Examples of possible DSS datasets include:
+A dataset in Dataiku can be any piece of data in a tabular format.
+Examples of possible Dataiku datasets include:

 an uploaded Excel spreadsheet